certbot/certbot-docker/README.md

 Docker is an amazingly simple and quick way to obtain a certificate.
 However, this mode of operation is unable to install certificates or configure your webserver, because our installer plugins cannot reach your webserver from inside the Docker container.

-**Most users should use the operating system packages (see instructions at certbot.eff.org) or, as a fallback, certbot-auto.
+**Most users should install Certbot by following the installation instructions at https://certbot.eff.org/instructions.
 You should only use Docker if you are sure you know what you are doing and have a good reason to do so.**

 For more information, please read [Certbot - Running with Docker](https://certbot.eff.org/docs/install.html#running-with-docker).